 By Laia Cardona, on 25 May 2023

 The definition of the marketing mix is all the steps that a company takes in order to promote its product or service.
-These are often divided into the 4Ps of marketing, which we will address below.
+These are often divided into the 4Ps of marketing, which are known as Product (or Service), Place, Price and Promotion.
+But what is it exactly that we need to ask ourselves to define and truly understand each of these points?

 The 4Ps of marketing can be summed up as putting the right product in the right place at the right time and at a fair price.
 This may seem simple but, in reality, a lot of work has to go into this.
 It's crucial to research the market to see where exactly your product or service can fit, and then develop a marketing strategy based on the information you have compiled.